Stop waiting.

 And it is definitely not about chasing trends.

-Led by independent maverick Dennis Leroy Kangalee— the first American playwright ever commissioned to adapt the work of Henry Miller to the stage! - a Juilliard alumnus, Actors Studio member, artistic director of the Kangalee Arts Ensemble, collaborator of Ed Bullins (screenplay for Goin’ a Buffalo), noted filmmaker (As an Act of Protest), and acclaimed stage director (My Dying City Vol. II)—this workshop is for writers who are done asking for permission.
+Led by independent maverick Dennis Leroy Kangalee— the first American playwright ever commissioned to adapt the work of Henry Miller to the stage! - and the only artist of his generation to write a script with Ed Bullins (screenplay for Goin’ a Buffalo), noted filmmaker (As an Act of Protest), and acclaimed stage director (My Dying City Vol. II)—this workshop is for writers who are done asking for permission.

 Writing for the Screen/Stage begins April 2, 2026 and runs for eight intense weeks.
 You will: